expresspigeon/blog/src/content/posts/2012/why-you-need-email-as-part-of-your-marketing-strategy.md

 ##Reach Your Opt-in List

-It's important to reach those customers that will be the most receptive to the latest information about your company.
+It&apos;s important to reach those customers that will be the most receptive to the latest information about your company.
 A great place to begin your successful email marketing campaign is by reaching those that have engaged with your company by requesting more information via an email